Study in Germany

 • Early Application: Applying early is always recommended, especially if you require a visa.

-Applying in Germany can be little overwhelming is you are applying for the first time.
+Applying in Germany can be a little overwhelming if you are applying for the first time.
 For more details on the process, click on Germany Application Process.
-You can also book an appointment with the expert team of BrainEdge for complete guidance on the process.
+You can also book an appointment with the expert team of BrainEdge for complete guidance.

 If you are a non-EU/EEA or non-Swiss national, you will need a student visa to study in Germany for longer than 90 days.